Waiting for Baby Oliver

-It’s been a long, long time since the last time I spent 6 continuous days with my parents.
+It’s been years since the last time I spent 6 continuous days with my parents.

-Honestly, when all was said and done, I think I laughed more than I have in some time.
-I cried more too – but all in all, it was a strange, much needed hit of childhood nostalgia.
+If I’m being totally honest, when all was said and done, I think I laughed more than I had in some time.
+I cried more too.
+It was a strange, much needed hit of childhood nostalgia.
 I’d forgotten how it felt to be a daughter.
 I’d forgotten what it felt like to have parents.

-Sitting in the passenger seat with my feet up on the dash – my mom behind the wheel taking the turns like Nascar and hitting the brakes with a remarkable amount of force – it brought back memories of many an afternoon spent together – headed to rehearsal or to dance class.
+Sitting in the passenger seat with my feet up on the dash – my mom behind the wheel taking the turns like a Nascar driver (and hitting the brakes with a remarkable amount of force) – brought back memories of many an afternoon spent together, headed to rehearsal or to dance class.
 Only this time, it wasn’t my little sister in the back seat.
-It was my father, with his muddled grey jacket tucked at his side, and his navy blue hoodie unzipped halfway down to expose a salt-and-pepper haired chest because he’d forgotten to put on a shirt.
+It was my father, with his muddled grey jacket wadded up and tucked at his side, his navy blue hoodie unzipped halfway down to expose a salt-and-pepper haired chest, because he’d forgotten to put on a shirt.

 Neither of us had noticed.

-Until he walked in to the Mobil Minut-Mart uniformed as such, armed and ready to thoroughly confuse anyone that caught a glimpse as he rushed to the register to buy a bag of Lay’s potato chips and yet another pack of gum.
+That is, until he walked in to the Mobil Minut-Mart uniformed as such, armed and ready to thoroughly confuse anyone that caught a glimpse of him as he quickly rushed to the register to buy a bag of Lay’s potato chips and yet another pack of gum.

 You had to laugh.

-All of which was quite interesting, considering the reason for our extended visit was none other than awaiting the arrival of a child.
+All of which was quite interesting, considering the reason for our extended visit up to Santa Cruz was none other than awaiting the arrival of a child.

 We were waiting for Baby Oliver.

-This very handsome little guy came a little later than anticipated, but he was so worth the wait!
-My littlest, sweetest nephew arrived early Tuesday morning and we couldn’t hit the road fast enough to get up to Santa Cruz and meet him (I suppose at times Nascar tendencies may come in handy 😉 ).
+This very handsome little guy came a bit later than anticipated, but he was so worth the wait!
+My littlest, sweetest nephew arrived early Tuesday morning and we couldn’t hit the road fast enough to get up to 26th avenue and meet him (I suppose, at times, Nascar tendencies come in handy 😉 ).

-With mom, dad, and baby boy all happily recovering, my parents and I dined (a lot), wined (with care) and danced our way through Santa Cruz – even finding time to hit the crowd favorites – burgers at Suda, dinner and drinks at Johnny’s overlooking the bay, sweeps through the Bookstore and my beloved Stripe Downtown.
+With sis, drew, and baby boy all happily recovering at Sutter, my parents and I dined (a lot), wined (with care) and laughed our way through Santa Cruz – even finding time to hit the crowd favorites…burgers at Suda, dinner and drinks at Johnny’s overlooking the bay, sweeps through the Bookstore and a lap around my beloved Stripe Downtown.

-Oh, and Jazzercise at the Roller palladium was also a must.
+Oh, and Jazzercise at the Roller palladium was a must.
 Naturally.

-While watching my parents try on sunnies at Urban Outfitters proved to be both surprisingly awkward and wildly entertaining (no seriously, dad was super into shopping…apparently some things do change), nothing at all could top getting to hold my little sister’s first child.
+While an afternoon spent trying sunnies at Urban Outfitters proved to be both surprisingly awkward and wildly entertaining (but seriously, dad was super into shopping now…??) – nothing at all could top getting to hold my little sister’s first child.

-It’s strange getting to meet someone who’s not quite a “someone” yet – but then to see them so quickly change and take shape in both figure and character.
-Especially when that someone came from a person you’ve known your whole life, and she created it.
+It’s strange getting to meet someone who’s not quite a “someone” yet.
+It felt like trying to make sense of a black hole.
+Especially when that someone came from a person you have known your whole life.

 I felt detached. sympathetic. overwhelmed.

-But as the days crept by, he began to look more familiar…settling into his features, waving his arms – his eyes watching and wandering about.
-I couldn’t wait to see him next.
-To see how he would have changed, who he would become –
+It was strange, but as the days crept by, somehow Oliver began to look more familiar…settling into his features, waving his arms – his eyes watching and wandering about.
+I thought about how I couldn’t wait to see him next.
+I wanted to see how his features would shift – to find out who he would become.

-Watching my sister and brother-in-law take on such a task with effortless ease and grace was awe-inspiring.
+Watching my sister and brother-in-law take on such a task with effortless ease was awe-inspiring.
 And also infuriating.
 They were total naturals.
-The two stood patiently side by side, sharing duties, giving energy without cease – with all of the answers at the ready…they were parents, through and through.
+The two stood patiently side by side, sharing duties, giving energy without cease, all of the answers at the ready…they were parents, through and through.